-I noticed this rowboat being offered at the Boat Show this year.
+I noticed this rowboat being offered at the Boat Show.
 It is 17 feet long, has 3 rowlock positions, adjustable seats and footrests.
 Glass construction but with wood trim.
 It was a pretty boat and seemed a nice alternative.
 Rossiter Boats Loudon rowboat.
 They had several other models.

 Fine rowboats are also being built by smaller shops.
 Check out Cottrell Boatbuilding.
 They offer a lovely range of wooden rowing boats.